 All Types of Sleeping Disorders are Treatable or Curable

-Do you have trouble falling asleep or staying asleep thruout the night?
+Today is a good date to start improving your sleeping with a goal of treating and curing your sleeping disorder with a very welcome regular sleep pattern - Do you have trouble falling asleep or staying asleep thru out the night?
 Do you often awaken feeling tired or feel real sleepy during the day, even if you have had enough sleep?
 If the answer is YES, you may have a sleep disorder.
 Below are the most common sleep disorders:

 - Insomnia - hard time falling or staying asleep